-I’d read that the final ascent of Schiehallion was a boulder field, but nothing could have prepared me for the huge, mass of never-ending rubble we found there.
+I’d read that the final ascent of Schiehallion was a boulder field, but nothing could have prepared me for the huge, mass of never-ending rubble we discovered there.

-The wet and slippery boulders wobbled as we navigated our way across them.
+To up the ante, the wet and slippery boulders wobbled as we navigated our way across them.
 The summit, when we reached it was a lumpy, pyramid of rock.
-After snapping some photos we began our descent, taking exaggerated giant steps over boulders, like astronauts on the moon.
+After snapping some photos we began our descent, taking giant steps over the boulders, like astronauts on the moon.
 I pointed out what I thought was a patch of grass.
-Mr G went to explore, hoping to find an easier, grassy path down – WHAM, down he went, flat on his back.
+Mr G went to explore, hoping to find an easy, grassy path down.
+WHAM, down he went, flat on his back.
 Once I’d ascertained his spine wasn’t shattered I cried with laughter.
-A minute later and the karma train hit me head on – WHAM, down I went full length on slippery wet rock.
-Once Mr G knew my skull wasn’t split he howled with delight at my misfortune and we declared it a draw.
+A minute later and the karma train hit me head on.
+WHAM, down I went full length on slippery wet rock.
+Once Mr G knew my skull wasn’t split he howled with delight at my misfortune, and we declared it a draw.

-That night we toasted our anniversary with a nice bottle of Dom Perignon that we’d brought back from Paris.
+That night we toasted our anniversary and Munro bagging with a nice bottle of Dom Perignon we’d brought back from Paris.

-It was a dry, bright autumn day when we decided to get two more Munros under our belts.
+It was a dry and bright autumnal morning when we set out to bag two more Munros.
 This time we headed to Corrie Fee in Angus to tackle Mayar and Driesh.
-I love the sound Driesh makes as it slips off the tongue.
+I love the sound Driesh makes as it trips off the tongue.
 Think Sean Connery as Bond – “Why, that’s a lovely dresh you’re wearing Mish Moneypenny”.

 The climb up, and out of the natural amphitheater that is Corrie Fee was spectacular.
-We stopped frequently to enjoy the view.
+We stopped frequently to enjoy the view and snap photos.

-We reached the summit of Mayar with little effort, but oddly seemed to have walked right into the eye of a hurricaine.
+We reached the summit of Mayar with little effort, but oddly seemed to have walked directly into the eye of a hurricaine.
 I’ve never experienced wind like it.
 Mr G larked around on the summit cairn, pretending he was blowing away.
-His good humour wasn’t to last!
+His good humour wasn’t to last.

 When we reached the summit cairn I sat down to eat a Mars Bar and refuel.
-One look at Mr G’s face told me I’d really offended him!?
-It turned out, I had no idea just how cold his hands actually were.
-He stood with them held rigid in front of him, like The Mummy in a Hammer Horror movie.
-I offered him spare gloves to wear over his useless, posh brand ones, but he declined!
+One look at Mr G’s face told me I’d really offended him.
+It turned out, I had no idea just how cold his hands were.
+He stood with them held rigid – arms outstretched like The Mummy in Hammer Horror movies.
+Feeling generous, I offered him my spare gloves to wear over his useless, posh brand ones.
+He declined.

-I grudgingly ate my Mars Bar on the move, quietly fuming.
-I fumed some more when Mr G decided that the descent route was too dangerous looking and refused to take it.
-We summited Mayar for a second time that day, as we found ourselves unexpectedly, retracing our long ascent route!
+I ate my Mars Bar on the move as I quietly fumed.
+I fumed some more when Mr G decided that the descent route looked too dangerous and refused to take it.
+We summited Mayar for a second time that day, as we found ourselves unexpectedly, retracing our long ascent route.
 I secretly hoped Mr G would blow over on the summit this time.

-As we descended and his Hammer Horror Mummy hands thawed, his mood did too and he started to chatter happily.
-I resisted the urge to punch him square on the back of the head and finally calmed down enough to join in the banter.
+As we descended and his Mummy hands thawed, his mood did too.
+I resisted the urge to punch him square on the back of the head, and finally calmed down enough to join in the lighthearted banter.

 Our final Munro of 2015, and our final to date was Carn Liath.

-We arrived on an early November morning to find a steady drizzle falling, and the mountain partially enveloped in cloud.
-At the foot of the mountain we walked headlong into a bog.
+We arrived on an early November morning to find a steady drizzle falling, and the mountain cloaked in cloud.
+At the foot of Carn Liath we walked headlong into a bog.
 We hopped around, desperately trying to avoid it and failed to notice that we were drifting off coarse and away from the path.
 I’d sooner swim across a crocodile infested swamp than walk through a bog.

-Luckily Mr G’s keen eyes picked out the path and we headed towards it.
-It turned out to be unbelievably steep.
-It didn’t seem right to me, then my high school geography came flooding back.
-We were halfway up a scree slope!
-My knees began to shakes as I dug my heels in and cautiously, bum shuffled my way back down again.
+Thankfully, Mr G’s keen eyes picked out the path and we headed towards it.
+It turned out to be incredibly steep.
+It didn’t seem right to me – then my high school geography came flooding back.
+We were climbing a scree slope.
+My knees began to shakes as I dug my heels in and gingerly, bum shuffled my way down again.
 Back on safer ground, I was determined not to let this sod of a mountain beat me.

 I cleared my head, then decided to traverse the mountain until we were level with our starting point.
 And there it was, the huge path we’d missed earlier thanks to our bog hopping shenanigans.
-Once on the path Carn Liath was an easy climb, and despite the view from the summit being severely limited due to cloud, I loved the drama of watching the clouds roll, then clear fleetingly to reveal the ground below.
+Once on the path Carn Liath was an easy climb.
+Despite the view from the summit being severely limited due to cloud, I loved the drama of watching the clouds roll, then clear fleetingly to reveal the ground below.

-Munro bagging is a fantastic hobby if you enjoy walking up relentlessly steep inclines and like spending time outside in the rain, snow, wind and cloud getting cold and wet.
-Despite this it’s also really good fun.
+Munro bagging is a fantastic hobby if you enjoy walking up relentlessly steep inclines, and like being outside in the rain, snow, wind and cloud getting cold and wet.
+Despite this it’s also pretty good fun.

-If you’re reading this and fancy trying Munro bagging, the mountains in the blog are great for beginners.
-As long as you treat them with respect and make sure you’re properly equipped, you’ll find that Scotland’s mountains are a wonderful and awe-imspiring playground.
+If you’re reading this Munro bagging for beginners ramble and fancy trying a summit or two yourself, you’ll find the mountains in this blog are great for beginners.
+As long as you treat them with respect, make sure you’re properly equipped, and let someone know where you are, you’ll find that Scotland’s mountains are a wonderful and awe-inspiring playground.

-And remember that mountains aren’t funny – they’re hill areas!
+And remember, mountains aren’t funny – they’re hill areas.
 Ok I’ll get my coat.